Sana plans are self-funded, which is one of the ways we save employers so much money.

 Unlike fully-insured plans that charge high monthly premiums, self-funded plans allow employers to only pay for what they use to cover the claims of their employees.

 For small and medium businesses on a budget, consistent cash flow is important.
-With level funding, employers pay fixed monthly contributions whether claims are high or low.
-This is to prevent big claims from throwing off monthly budgets.
+Level funding allows employers to pay fixed monthly contributions whether claims are high or low, preventing big claims from throwing off monthly budgets.

 If claims are high, stop-loss insurance steps in so you can feel confident you won't owe anything more than what you pay in monthly contributions.

 If claims are low, you may receive a credit if there are leftover contributions to your claims fund after this 180-day run-out period.